1939 Liechtenstein general election: Formation of a coalition government

+Attempted putsch

 On 24 March 1939 a putsch took place, where approximately 40 members of the VDBL starting from Nendeln marched towards Vaduz, planning to provoke a clash between them and the government.
 Wehrmacht troops from Feldkirch would then move into Liechtenstein in response to a call for help and incorporate the country into Germany.
 Further coup participants were supposed to close the Triesen-Balzers road and the Vaduz-Sevelen Rhine bridge in the wake of the German invasion, though this did not happen as it was blocked on Adolf Hitler's orders after intervention by Vogt.
 The plan failed however, as they were stopped by opponents, and most VDBL members were arrested or fled.
 The coup was unpopular with most people in Liechtenstein and it generated a strong sense of patriotic unity.
 This caused the Liechtenstein Loyalty Association, which had been founded months prior, to heighten its operations against the VDBL and launch a signature campaign to reaffirm Liechtenstein's independence, which received 2492 signatures.

 The scheduled elections is believed to be the primary motivation for the coup, as many within the VDBL saw it as a last hope to gaining power within the country.
 The election process could have been challenged and been made a subject via referendum, which would have required at least 400 signatures to force an open ballot election.
 However, this did not happen, and on 6 April the results – a predetermined list of candidates from both parties – were announced.

 Results

-The Progressive Citizens' Party maintained its majority in the Landtag and Josef Hoop remained prime minister.
+The FBP maintained its majority in the Landtag and Josef Hoop remained prime minister.
 However, both the FBP and VU now held a roughly equal number of seats.
 This coalition between the two parties lasted until 1997.